ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 #### `AbstractMultiMapTimeSeriesIndexCreationTask`
 {CODE indexes_MultiMapCreationTask@DocumentExtensions\TimeSeries\Indexing.cs /}

-#### Map-Reduce Time-Series Index
+#### Map-Reduce Time Series Index
 {CODE indexes_MapReduce@DocumentExtensions\TimeSeries\Indexing.cs /}

-Yet another way to create a time-series index is to create a `TimeSeriesIndexDefinitionBuilder`, and use it to create a `TimeSeriesIndexDefinition`.
+Yet another way to create a time series index is to create a `TimeSeriesIndexDefinitionBuilder`, and use it to create a `TimeSeriesIndexDefinition`.
 {CODE indexes_IndexDefinitionBuilder@DocumentExtensions\TimeSeries\Indexing.cs /}